UTOPIA: Universally Trainable Optimal Prediction Intervals Aggregation: Statistical Properties

-\end{enumerate} As it is evident a function class with polynomial growth is \emph{less complex} than a function class with exponential growth.
-Consequently, we expect a smaller Rademacher complexity for the former class.
-The relation between the Rademacher complexity and the covering number is captured through the following proposition: \begin{proposition} Let $\cF$ be a function class and $B>0$.
-Suppose that $\|f\|_{\infty}\leq B$ for any $f\in\cF$.
-Consider the covering number of $\cF$ in terms of $L_\infty$ norm.
+Finally, we capture the relation between the Rademacher complexity and the covering number via the following proposition: \begin{proposition} Consider the covering number of $\cF$ in terms of $L_\infty$ norm.
 Then we have the following bound on the Rademacher complexity in terms of the growth of the covering number:

-Here $C_1, C_2$ depend only on $\alpha$ and $B$. \end{proposition} Thus, if the covering number of $\cF$ (w.r.t. $L_\infty$ norm) grows polynomially or exponentially with $0 < \alpha < 2$ then the Rademacher complexity is of the order $n^{-1/2}$ (this is also known as Donsker class of functions).
-The Rademacher complexity increases with $\alpha$ when the growth of the covering number is exponential with $\alpha > 2$.
-We will use this in our subsequent theorems.
+Here $C_1, C_2$ depend only on $\gamma$ and $B_{\cF}$. \end{proposition} Thus, if the covering number of $\cF$ grows polynomially or exponentially with $0 < \gamma < 2$, then the Rademacher complexity is of the order $n^{-1/2}$ (this is also known as \emph{Donsker class} of functions).
+Specifically, if $\cF$ is a VC class with VC dimension $V_{\cF}$, we then have $\cR_n(\cF)\leq C\sqrt{V_{\cF}/n}$ for some absoulte constant $C>0$.
+The Rademacher complexity increases with $\gamma$ when the growth of the covering number is exponential with $\gamma> 2$.

-One special sub-class of functions with polynomial growth is Vapnik-Chervonenkis (VC) class of functions.
-We present a rigorous definition below: \begin{definition}[Vapnik-Cervonenkis(VC) class] Suppose $\cC$ is a collection of sets.
-The collection $\cC$ is said to shatter $\{x_1,\ldots, x_n\}$ if $|\{\{x_1,\ldots, x_n\}\cap C\mid C\in\cC\}|=2^{n}$.
-The VC dimension of $\cC$ denoted by $\VC(\cC)$ is the smallest $n$ for which no set of size $n$ is shattered by $\cC$.
-If $\VC(\cC)$ is finite, then $\cC$ is called VC class.
-A collection of measurable functions $\cF: \cX \mapsto \reals$ on a sample space $\cX$ is called a VC class of functions if the collection of all subgraphs of the functions in $\cF$ forms a VC class of sets in $\cX\times\bbR$.
-And the VC dimension of $\cF$ denoted by $V_\cF$ is defined as the VC dimension of the collection of all subgraphs. \end{definition} If a function class $\cF$ is uniformly bounded by a constant $B$ and has VC dimension $V_\cF < \infty$, then we can bound its covering number by Haussler's bound (see Theorem 2.6.7 of \cite{van1996weak}):